Battle of Heartbreak Ridge: Preliminaries

-While the engineers prepared the path for the tank attack, the 2nd Division regiments received replacements to bring their battalions up to full strength and built up their supplies of food, equipment, and ammunition for the upcoming operation.
-The 23rd Regiment pulled each of its battalions out of the line for forty-eight hours so that the replacements could be integrated while the unit was in reserve rather than on the line.
+While the engineers prepared the path for the tank attack, the 2nd Division's regiments received replacements to bring their battalions up to full strength and built up their supplies of food, equipment, and ammunition for the upcoming operation.
+The 23rd Regiment pulled each of its battalions out of the line for 48 hours so that the replacements could be integrated while the unit was in reserve.
 The division established supply points forward of Line Kansas to ensure that the operation did not fail because of ammunition shortages.
-General Young also wanted to be certain that his battalion commanders would make full use of all the firepower at their disposal.
+Young also wanted to be certain that his battalion commanders would make full use of all the firepower at their disposal.
 Each battalion had to submit fire plans showing how it intended to employ its tanks, automatic weapons, small arms, and mortars in Touchdown.
 Sand-table models of the Heartbreak Ridge sector were used extensively in positioning the division's weapons in the best possible locations.
 Early in October, the three regiments moved into their attack positions.
-The 9th was on the left flank, ready to advance upon Hill 867 while the 38th, under Col. Frank T. Mildren, was going up the Mundung-ni Valley.
+The 9th was on the left flank, ready to advance upon Hill 867 while the 38th, under Colonel Frank T. Mildren, was going up the Mundung-ni Valley.
 The 38th would stop near Saegonbae, southwest of Hill 894.
-The 3rd Battalion of the 38th was to be the division reserve and could be used only with the permission of General Young.
+The 3rd Battalion of the 38th was to be the division reserve and could be used only with the permission of Young.
 The attached Netherlands Battalion, however, provided the 38th with three full battalions.
-On Heartbreak Ridge the 23rd Infantry maintained two of its four battalions on the lines between Hills 894, 931, and 851.
-To protect the division's right flank in the Sat'ae-ri Valley area and to distract the KPA, a task force under Maj.
-Kenneth R. Sturman of the 23rd Infantry Regiment was organized on 3 October.
+On Heartbreak Ridge, the 23rd Infantry maintained two of its four battalions on the lines between Hills 894, 931, and 851.
+To protect the division's right flank in the Sat'ae-ri Valley area and to distract the KPA, a task force under Major Kenneth R. Sturman of the 23rd Infantry Regiment was organized on 3 October.
 Composed of the 23rd Tank Company, the 2nd Reconnaissance Company, a French pioneer platoon, and an infantry company from the special divisional security forces, Task Force Sturman had the secondary mission of destroying KPA bunkers on the east side of Heartbreak Ridge and of acting as a decoy to draw KPA fire away from the 23rd Infantry foot soldiers on the ridge.